th2-net/th2-crawler/README.md

 # Crawler (0.0.1)

 ## Overview
-This component sends events/messages to data services for further processing.
+This component sends events/messages to **crawler data services** for further processing via **gRPC**.
 It requests events/messages for the certain time intervals using rpt-data-provider.
 Those intervals are processed periodically, and new ones are written to Cradle if necessary.

+The **crawler data services** must implement the [crawler data service gRPC service](https://github.com/th2-net/th2-grpc-crawler-data-service).

 ## Configuration parameters